These states have implemented stay-at-home orders. Here's what that means for you - KTVZ

 New Mexico

-New Mexico Gov. Michelle Lujan Grisham announced that she instituting a “statewide stay-at-home instruction” beginning at 8 a.m.
-Tuesday, according to a series of tweets on her official account.
+Gov. Michelle Lujan Grisham instituted a “statewide stay-at-home instruction” beginning March 24, according to a series of tweets on her official account.

 “All New Mexicans are instructed to stay at home except for outings essential to health, safety, and welfare,” Grisham wrote in a tweet.

-The Governor also declared that “all businesses except those deemed essential to public health, safety and well-being will be ordered closed,” according to the series of tweets.
+The governor declared that “all businesses except those deemed essential to public health, safety and well-being will be ordered closed,” according to the series of tweets.

 “Our society must continue to operate — but in an extremely limited way,” she said.